Fellows of the Pediatric Pharmacy Association (FPPA)

 - All requests for applications submitted to PPA will remain confidential.
 Materials submitted in support of a candidate's bid for recognition status shall not be received by anyone other than the members of the FPPA Recognition Committee, or others involved in the review process.

-- Applications must be received by October 1 each year.
+- Applications must be received in October each year.

 - Candidates are required to solicit three (3) recommendations from colleagues who can support and attest to the candidate’s qualification as a Fellow of PPA.
 Candidates will submit the names and email addresses of their references within the online application form, who will then receive an email inviting them to submit a letter or support.
 To this end, a colleague writing on his or her behalf must not focus on one accomplishment only but, rather, must personally assess the extent to which the applicant's overall contributions have made a positive impact on pediatric pharmacy practice.
 If a letter is submitted in lieu of the online form, it must address all areas contained in the on-line form.